Course overview

 - public health

-Depending on your majors, your health sciences degree can prepare you for work in the following roles and fields including:
+Depending on your major and minor selections, your health sciences degree can prepare you for work in the following roles and fields including:

 - community engagement officer